NASA-IMPACT/Prithvi-WxC/README.md

 This repository contains the code of the Prithvi WxC foundation model as well as a basic zero-shot examples for testing and illustration.
 For fine-tuning applications please refer to task-specific repositories listed [below](https://github.com/NASA-IMPACT/Prithvi-WxC?tab=readme-ov-file#fine-tuning-applications).

+## Updates

+### March 25, 2025

+The previous version of this repo contained a number of bugs that led to incorrect model outputs and worse performance than in our paper.
+We just addressed these issues.
+In particular, there is validation code below that lets you verify whether your particular platform and version of the code obtains results comparable to ours.
+(See step 3 under [Getting started](#getting-started).)

 ## Architecture overview: A scalable and flexible vision transformer

 Prithvi WxC, a scalable 2D vision transformer inspired by Hiera, overcomes architectural limitations to handle non-rectangular data topologies.
 It leverages a pretraining strategy with attention and fine-tuning with convolutions, drawing from both Hiera and MaxViT approaches.